 iPhone Accessory #1: Convertible Tripod-Monopod

 I can’t travel without this iPhone accessory.
-It suites every need.
+It suits every need.
 Whether you have to take a selfie or shoot from afar, a convertible tripod-monopod would make a great help.
-Having this, you would be able to shot crisp images even if you are in the dark too.
+Having this, you would be able to shoot crisp images even if you are in the dark too.

 When buying a convertible tripod-monopod, you must consider the following:

 - Payload – It is essential to check if it can carry the camera you will attach to it.
 Even though you would only use an iPhone, it is still necessary to see the payload specification, especially if you will use it for a DSLR or Mirrorless camera in the future.